 - Don’t get lazy about passwords.

-Everyone from your financial institution to your local pizza place might demand a tediously long password with numbers, characters and other unique combinations these days, but having a complex password is just the beginning of password security.
-What many of us fail to do is to create a unique password for your various internet accounts.
+Everyone from your financial institution to your local pizza place might demand a tediously long password with numbers, characters, and other unique combinations these days, but having a complex password is just the beginning of password security.
+What many of us fail to do is to create a unique password for our various internet accounts.
 After all, if your password falls into the wrong hands, those hands will now know the password to everything.
 Of course, it is quite cumbersome to remember a dozen or more crazy passwords.
-That’s why there’s a number of safe, free or low-cost password management tools, such as LastPass and 1Password.
+That’s why there’s a number of safe, free, or low-cost password management tools, such as LastPass and 1Password.

 Think outside the box when creating passwords, too.
 Don’t limit yourself to random numbers and letters.
 A lyric from your favorite song or line from a TV show (plus some special characters sprinkled in) can make it easier and more fun to remember your passwords.

-On your mobile device, it’s actually more secure to set up touch ID, so go ahead and choose this option whenever it is available to you.
+On your mobile device, it’s actually more secure to set up a touch ID, so go ahead and choose this option whenever it is available to you.
 Hackers can figure out your password, but chances are they can’t replicate your unique fingerprint!